defaultxr/xr-abstractions/README.md

 vanilla
 =======

 Don't expect these abstractions to work under Pd-vanilla right now.
-Here's a (currently incomplete) list of libraries you'll need to install as dependencies:
+Here's a (currently incomplete) list of libraries you'll need to install as dependencies.
+All of these should be available from Pd vanilla's Help->Find externals menu.

 * zexy-v0.0.extended
+* cyclone

 overview
 ========